vignetteapp/Akihabara/README.md

 - .NET 5.0 or .NET 6.0 LTS
 - GCC-9 (GCC-10 also works but not guranteed to work since Mediapipe uses a lot of deprecated syntax).
 - Bazel
-- CMake (Needed if you wanna compile opencv locally with `build.py --opencv=cmake`.